SamGulinello/TraderPy/README.md

 ```
 Your module will also need to include which index will be used for any analysis.
 The index options are located in the resource directory.
 A user can create their own custom index they will just need to specify it in the config.\
 \
+The main function is designed to run a module and expects it to return both a buy list and sell list.
+These will be added to a master list which will then be used by the main function to know what to buy and sell at the end of the day (duh).
+If for some reason the module does not need to add to these list please return two empyt lists or else an error will get thrown (ooh).\
+\
 Finally, the module must be located in it's own directory named the same as the file which as a main function in it.
 This program is set up to run a function called main in the file named the module.
 I am bad at describing this and it may sound confusing but look at the MovingAverage module.
 Do that.\
 \
 To submit a module for review please fork this repository and submit a pull request when done.
 I will review the code and make sure it works.